AbbasPak/K-Means-Clustering-in-psychology-Case-study/k-means algorithm.md

 1. Randomly assign a number from $1$ to $k$ to each observation, serving as initial cluster assignments.
 2. Iterate until the cluster assignments no longer change:

-   (a) For each of the $K$ clusters, compute the cluster centroid.
-The *k*th cluster centroid is determined by taking the vector of *p* feature means for the observations in that cluster.
+   (a) For each of the $k$ clusters, compute the cluster centroid.
+The $k$th cluster centroid is determined by taking the vector of $p$ feature means for the observations in that cluster.

    (b) Assign each observation to the cluster whose centroid is closest, where "closest" is defined using Euclidean distance.